What is radiotherapy?

-Radiotherapy is the use of high energy x-rays and similar rays (such as electrons) to treat disease.

-Radiotherapy works by destroying cancer cells in the area that's treated.
+Radiotherapy is the use of high-energy rays, usually x-rays and similar rays (such as electrons) to treat disease.
+It works by destroying cancer cells in the area that's treated.

 Although normal cells can also be damaged by radiotherapy, they can usually repair themselves, but cancer cells can’t.

 Radiotherapy is always carefully planned so that it avoids as much healthy tissue as possible.
 However, there will always be some healthy tissue that’s affected by the treatment and this will cause side effects.

 There are two ways of giving radiotherapy: external beam radiotherapy (also known as external radiotherapy) and internal radiotherapy.

 External radiotherapy is given from outside the body usually using high-energy x-rays.